The emergence of the universe: The Universe as an algebraic curve

 \section{The Universe as an algebraic curve}

 Let us now now return to \rf{e14} and its expression \rf{e11b} in terms of macroscopic loops.
 We denote this Hamiltonian, the quadratic term arising from assigning an expectation value to $\a_0$, the baby universe Hamiltonian.
 The reason for the name is that it can be viewed as the limit $L \to 0$ limit of the non-local quadratic term appearing when one assigns an expectation value $\la L \Psi(L) \ra = \a(L)$ to $L \Psi(L)$, i.e.\ assuming $\a(L) = \a_0 + \a_1L + a_2 L^2 + \cdots$, as described in detail in \cite{mod3}.
 If we identify $\dd/\dd L = P$, eqs.\ \rf{e11a} and \rf{e11b} allow us (after a suitable rotation to Minkowskian signature, described in detail in \cite{mod3}) to identify a classical Hamiltonian \beq H = L\Big(\!\! -P^2 + \mu_0 - \frac{2g_0}{P} \Big). \eeq This Hamiltonian is derived for GCDT, i.e.\ a theory of two-dimensional spacetime with no $W_3$ flavor indices\footnote{As described in \cite{mod3}, assuming an expansion $\la L \Psi(L) \ra = \a(L)= \a_0 + \a_1 L + \a_2 L^2+ \cdots$ leads to a power series in inverse powers of $P$ in \rf{g1}, starting with the term $1/P$ associated to $\a_0$.}.
 Once one considers the $W_3$ theory with several flavors, we have different $L^{(a)}$, different momenta $P^{(a)}$ and different cosmological constants, and as we have seen there can be several outcomes of the knitting and the exchange mechanism.
-As mentioned we will here assume that the outcome is the appearance of a macroscopic space of dimension 3.
-Further, we will assume that the Coleman mechanism \cite{coleman} will be active for the macroscopic spaces.
-This implies that effectively their cosmological constants, while starting out being different from zero and even different for certain space directions, in the end can be viewed as being zero.
-Finally, when we look at the one-dimensional Hamiltonian \rf{g1} and if we for a moment ignore the term $2g_0/P$, it is remarkable that it is the Hartle-Hawking minisuperspace Hamiltonian for any space dimensions larger than $1$, provided we view $L$ as the volume of space and $P$ as its conjugate momentum.
-Maximal symmetry of the effective Hamiltonian then leads to \beq H_{\rm eff} = V \Big(\! - \frac{3}{4}\big( P^2 + \frac{2g}{P}\big) \Big), \quad V = \frac{1}{\k_3} L^3, \quad \k_3 = 8\pi G_{\rm N}, \eeq where $L$ is the scale factor in the FLRW metric and $V$ denotes the corresponding ``volume'' factor. $G_{\rm N}$ is the gravitational coupling constant and we have divided $V$ by $\k_3$ for convenience, to limit the appearance of $G_{\rm N}$ in some of the formulas to come. $P$ is the conjugate momentum to $V$ and we have assumed the cosmological constant is zero (due to the Coleman mechanism).
-The factor $3/4$ is just convention, such that the $P^2$ term agrees with the Hartle-Hawking minisuperspace Hamiltonian in four-dimensional spacetime.
+As mentioned we will here assume that the outcome is the appearance of a macroscopic space of dimension 3. \versionII{Further we assume that after knitting there will be a mechanism like Coleman's \cite{coleman} that will be active for macroscopic spaces, i.e. in our context after knitting has taken place.
+It is an added assumption which is presently unrelated to our $W_3$/Jordan Algebra model.} This implies that effectively their cosmological constants, while starting out being different from zero and even different for certain space directions, in the end can be viewed as being zero. \versionII{ Assuming maximal symmetry of the 1+3 dimensional space time formed by knitting, i.e.\ that the metric can be represented by the FLRW metric, it is natural to assume that the 1+1 dimensional Hamiltonian (60) survives in the form where the spatial length $L$ is replaced by the spatial volume $V$.
+This leads to eq.\ (61) below.
+Apart from being a generalization of (60) to $d > 1$ spatial dimensions, the kinetic term proportional to $V P^2$ is at the same time also the Hartle-Hawking minisuperspace Hamiltonian of GR for $d>1$ in the FLRW metric,} \beq H_{\rm eff} = V \Big(\! - \frac{3}{4}\big( P^2 + \frac{2g}{P}\big) \Big), \quad V = \frac{1}{\k_3} L^3, \quad \k_3 = 8\pi G_{\rm N}, \eeq where $L$ is the scale factor in the FLRW metric and $V$ denotes the corresponding ``volume'' factor. $G_{\rm N}$ is the gravitational constant and we have divided $V$ by $\k_3$ for convenience, to limit the appearance of $G_{\rm N}$ in some of the formulas to come. $P$ is the conjugate momentum to $V$. \versionII{The natural generalization of \rf{g1} to higher dimensions would in addition to the terms in \rf{g2} also include a cosmological term proportional to $V\,\Lambda$.
+However, as mentioned above, after the knitting is completed (when \rf{g2} should be valid), we assume that Coleman's mechanism effectively puts such a cosmological constant $\Lambda =0$.} The factor $3/4$ is just convention, such that the $P^2$ term agrees with the Hartle-Hawking minisuperspace Hamiltonian in four-dimensional spacetime.